guitmz/after-dark/README.md

 ### Help

-Complete [Online Help](https://after-dark.habd.as/feature/online-help/) included in the `/docs` directory.
+[Online Help](https://after-dark.habd.as/feature/online-help/) may be served locally with `hugo --source themes/after-dark/docs` upon installation and hosted online at after-dark.habd.as.
+WYSIWYG.

 ## License